A Purchase Invoice is a bill you receive from your Suppliers against which you need to make the payment.

 3.11 Payment Terms

 The payment for an invoice may be made in parts depending on your understanding with the Supplier.
-This is fetched if set in the Sales Order.
+This is fetched if set in the Purchase Order.

 To know more, visit the Payment Terms page.